Mymaqn/roadtopwn/challenge_writeups/FSOP/README.md

 };
 ```

 The first value in the file structure is a flag.
-This flag tells the kernel a variety of information about the file descriptor eg. whether or not it's buffered, is printing, or accessible.
+This flag tells the libc how to handle the open file pointer eg. whether or not it's buffered, is printing, or accessible.
 For now all we need to know is that setting the flag to 0xfbad1800 will allow us to abuse stderr to print out an offset.
-In short, setting this flag will tell the kernel that stderr is currently printing and when exit then flushes the file descriptor (from highest to lowest) it will print out our data.
+In short, setting this flag will tell the libc that stderr is currently printing and when exit then flushes the open file pointers (from highest to lowest) it will print out our data.
 If you are interested in how this flag was found, it will be covered in the last part of this post.

 The next pointers we are interested in, in this case is the _IO_write_base pointer.
 If this value is set to something lower than _IO_write and the 0xfbad1800 flag is set, it will print out all values found in between the _IO_write_base and _IO_write pointers.